PDAL/PDAL/doc/workshop/manipulation/clipping/clipping.rst

 Invoke the following command, substituting accordingly, in your `Conda Shell`:

+.. code-block:: console

+    $ pdal pipeline ./exercises/analysis/clipping/clipping.json --nostream

 The `--nostream` option disables stream mode.
 The point-in-polygon check (see notes) performs poorly in stream mode currently.

-.. code-block:: console

-    $ pdal pipeline ./exercises/analysis/clipping/clipping.json --nostream

 Visualization
 ................................................................................

 Use one of the point cloud visualization tools you installed to take a look at your ``./exercises/analysis/clipping/stadium.copc.laz`` output.
-In the example below, we opened the file to view it using QGIS.
+In the example below, we opened the file to view it using QGIS:

 .. image:: ../../images/clipping-stadium-clipped.png